 Then I picked up “The Shallows” by Nicholas Carr, and my heart sank.
 Here are some of the tweets I sent out as I read the book:

-· 5 hours of Internet is enough to rewire the brain.
+- 5 hours of the Internet is enough to rewire the brain.
 Imagine what a few years have done to yours

-· By choosing the computer, we have rejected the single-minded concentration of the book and casted our lot with the juggler
+- By choosing the computer, we have rejected the single-minded concentration of the book and cast our lot with the juggler

-· Once I was a scuba diver in the sea of words, now I zip on the surface as a guy on a jet ski.
+- Once I was a scuba diver in the sea of words, now I zip on the surface like a guy on a jet ski.